SECRETARY OF LABOR

 Now I don’t know but I suspect that the union workers that voted for Trump did not vote for him because they thought he would eliminate non-union workers.
 They voted for their pocket books.
 So I’m very concerned that he nominated someone who favors union workers over all other workers.
 He never ran on that.

 And just in case you don’t know, and I’m sure that at least two of you do, when there is an election to determine whether or not to unionize, the majority of those who vote win just like with our presidential election.
 So if you have a potential bargaining unit of 10,000 workers and 200 vote for and 100 vote against, the union wins.
 In my agency, the bargaining unit was about 2000 and approximately 170 voted for the union and 80 voted against.
 Fortunately in federal employment law, the people who didn’t vote didn’t have to join the union or pay dues.
 In fact I won an Unfair Labor Practice suit against the union because they had a policy that if you joined the union and paid dues you would get a union attorney to represent you in grievances or adverse actions and if not you would get a union steward, and under the law they were required to represent all members of the bargaining unit.
 When the case got to the DC Circuit, the judges ruled against the union without even hearing from our side.
-The sad reality was that would have been better with the stewards because the union attorneys were not good.
+The sad reality was that would have been better off with the stewards because the union attorneys were not good.

 Now a big difference in voting in a union election and voting in a presidential election is that in union election you have to pay money if they win.